kenirwin/LibraryHoursManager/README.md

 https://developers.google.com/oauthplayground

 Using the gear icon in the upper right select:
-a.
-OAuth flow: server-side
+* OAuth flow: server-side
-b.
-Access type; offline
+* Access type; offline
-c.
-Check the box that says "Use your own OAuth credentials"
+* Check the box that says "Use your own OAuth credentials"
-d. add the OAuth Client ID & Client secret where indicated
+* add the OAuth Client ID & Client secret where indicated
-e.
-The select "Step 1: Select & Authorize APIs" on the left
+* The select "Step 1: Select & Authorize APIs" on the left
-f.
-Put in the "Input your own scopes" box below input: https://www.googleapis.com/auth/plus.business.manage
+* Put in the "Input your own scopes" box below input: https://www.googleapis.com/auth/plus.business.manage
-g.
-Click Authorize APIs
+* Click Authorize APIs

-h.
-In the next screen click the "Exchange authorization code for tokens"
+* In the next screen click the "Exchange authorization code for tokens"
-i.
-Now copy the "Refresh Token" that results.
+* Now copy the "Refresh Token" that results.

 3. Add the appropriate information to the config.php file.
 4. Then run set_google_hours.php on a weekly basis using a cron job.